kotborealis/ntqdm/README.md

 tqdm for node

-Wrap an iterable in tdqm, and it will render the progress bar to stdout as it iterates.
+Wrap an iterable in tqdm, and it will render the progress bar to stdout as it iterates.

 Installation:
 ```shell